friedegg796/Islamified-Twilight/README.md

 [The Twilight Forest](https://github.com/TeamTwilight/twilightforest/tree/1.21.x) for giving the original textures, licensed under their [Asset License](https://github.com/TeamTwilight/twilightforest/blob/1.21.x/ASSET_LICENSE)

 I removed the faces of most of, if not all, of the textures I used from Twilight Forest.

+#### Disclaimer

+NOT AN OFFICIAL MINECRAFT PRODUCT.
+NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.